vladfolts/oberonjs/doc/wiki/eberon-implicit-type-narrowing.md

         ASSERT(~(pb IS PDerived) OR (pb.derivedField = 123));
     END.

-Type narrowing is also applies for WHILE statement and its ELSIF branches.
+Type narrowing is also applies to [[Ternary operator|eberon-ternary-operator]], WHILE statement and its ELSIF branches.

 ### Generic Message Bus
 *Implicit type narrowing* is also used for VAR arguments to support generic message bus pattern.